Canadian Community Health Survey - Annual Component (CCHS)

 Responding to this survey is voluntary.

 Data were collected using computer assisted telephone interview software.

 Proxy reporting (when a selected respondent is unable to answer for themselves) is allowed on CCHS, although certain questions may be skipped.

 Respondents are initially offered to complete the interview in either English or French.
 To remove language as a barrier to conducting interviews, each of the Statistics Canada Regional Offices recruited interviewers with a wide range of language competencies.
 When necessary, cases were transferred to an interviewer with the language competency needed to complete an interview.
 The average time to complete the survey was 50 minutes.

-The information collected during the 2018 CCHS was linked to the personal tax records (T1, T1FF or T4) of respondents, and tax records of all household members.
+The information collected during the 2021 CCHS will be linked to the personal tax records (T1, T1FF or T4) of respondents, and tax records of all household members.
 Household information (address, postal code, and telephone number), respondent's information (social insurance number, surname, name, date of birth/age, sex) and information on other members of the household (surname, name, age, sex and relationship to respondent) are key variables for the linkage.